राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम राम

 Jai Hanuman Kirtan are Hanuman Das‘s Bhakti Yoga Kirtan tunes — intended to be chanted with by the listener.
 The repetition of these sacred mantras is powerful medicine for quieting the mind & opening the heart.
-Chant along to brighten your day, raise your vibration, & feel the joy emanate from the depths of your core.
+Chant along to brighten your day, raise your vibration, & feel the joy emanate from your depths.

 The Himalayas meet the Appalachians

 These songs were performed & recorded by Hanuman Das in live takes, playing acoustic guitar or harmonium while singing & playing foot percussion.
 He added bass & lead guitars in subsequent takes.

 His late beloved wife, Hillary Willhite (1948-2014, Rest In Peace Blessed Immortal Soul) sang harmony & response vocals.
 A responsive chorus is a traditional aspect of Call & Response Kirtan.

 Regarding these mantra-songs

 Hanuman Das is not a Sanskrit संस्कृतम् scholar.
-In his/our opinion tradition teaches that a mantra is an incantation which when repeated will lead the mind to Spirit or evoke one’s own divine nature from within.
-It is not our intention to worship ancient deities, but rather to evoke or release various facets or aspects or our own truest/highest/deepest self.
+In our opinion tradition teaches that a mantra is an incantation which when repeated will lead the mind to Spirit or evoke one’s own divine love nature from within.
+It is not our intention to worship ancient deities, but rather to evoke or release various facets or aspects of our own truest, highest & deepest Self.